 wagamama is a celebration of asian food, inspired by japanese ramen bars and is a truly unique way to eat.
 A menu created to soothe, nourish and sustain, whether you choose a little ginger to warm you up, chillies that kick or noodles to nourish the body and soul.
 Pick from all kinds of rice and noodle dishes, alongside fresh salads and shareable sides – as well as feel good juices and expertly crafted asian beers. wagamama have an extensive vegetarian, vegan and non-gluten menu offering as well as a kids menu for little noodlers.

-with three restaurants across Edinburgh noodles are not far away!
+With four restaurants across Edinburgh, noodles are not far away!

 [this content is sponsored by wagamama]

-Branches at St Andrew Square, Lothian Road and Ocean Terminal (website)
+Branches at St Andrew Square, Lothian Road, Fort Kinnaird and Ocean Terminal

 Whether you're craving chow mein, chop suey or sweet and sour, Edinburgh has a great range of Chinese restaurants suiting every style and budget.
 Here are a few of our favourites: